runtimeverification/michelson-semantics/michelson-config.md

 This cell contains a mapping of any `big_map` structures attached to the current contract, represented by a map of Integers (the `big_map`'s id) to maps).
 If a `big_map` is specified by index anywhere in the contract, that index must be set here.
 Note that, since big\_maps are immutable in Michelson, this cell is **not** mutated during execution.
 Hence, updates to a big\_map at a given index will not be reflected.

+# I find it a bit strange to say that big_map are immutable; the purpose of the UPDATE instruction is really to update the big_map; it is however true that the big_map is not updated during the execution but right after execution.

 ```k
                   <bigmaps> .Map </bigmaps>
 ```

 This cell indicates to krun whether or not the contract or unit test under execution has actually terminated properly as opposed to getting stuck due to a type or other well-formedness error, or a bug in the semantics.
 The exit code of krun will match the final contents of this cell.

 ```k
                   <returncode exit=""> 1 </returncode>